Podcast: Play in new window | Download | Embed

 If you are enjoying these conversations as much as I am, please rate my podcast on your platform of choice and share it with others!

-f you would like to support with a donation to help keep this podcast going, you can become a patron of the show by visiting my website or Patreon.com/sifumimichan
+f you would like to support with a donation to help keep this podcast going, you can become a patron of the show by visiting my website or Patreon.com/sifumimichan to make a donation.

-For comments or suggestions, please reach out on social media @sifumimichan
+For comments or suggestions, please reach out on social media @sifumimichan.

 Discussed in this Episode